 and let’s not talk about the accentuated capitals…

-Yup, Qwerty is vastly superior, period.
+Azerty is quite bad all around, and one way to fix it… is to switch to Qwerty.
+Yup, Qwerty is superior.
 It’s way easier to do accents and your experience will be a lot better overall.1

 Following my previous article regarding startup and shutdown time of Maya, I will share some of my workplace tips I use in Maya.
 Some are just personal preferences, but others fix some nasty old bugs, increase stability or speed and you should just plain use them.